 If you run your own company, you’ll need to issue the Form P60 from your PAYE system or get your accountant to prepare it for you.
 If you’re a sole trader then you can file your Self Assessment as soon as the tax year ends.
 There are lots of reasons why filing your Self Assessment early is a good idea.

-What happens if I don’t register and file in time?
+What happens if I don't file my Self Assessment in time?

 If you fail to notify HMRC, you may face a fine or penalty and will have to submit Self Assessments for prior tax years where applicable.
 If you’re unsure whether you’ve registered, you can contact HMRC with your National Insurance number on hand to confirm one way or another.